Ashley Qualls

 Ashley Qualls (born June 4, 1990) is an entrepreneur from Detroit, Michigan.
 Originally as a hobby, at age 14, she started a website called whateverlife.com, designed to provide free Myspace layouts and HTML tutorials for people in her age demographic, and supported entirely by advertising revenue.
-She used the basement of her home as her office, employing her mother and friends from school.
-She made 70 thousand dollars in the first months.
+She used the basement of her home as her office, employing her mother and friends from school and made $70,000 in the first months.
 She had earned over a million dollars by age 17.

-Qualls turned down numerous offers to acquire her company including an offer for 1.5 million dollars and her choice of any car.
+Qualls turned down numerous offers to acquire her company including an offer for $1.5 million and her choice of any car.
 In September 2006 she paid cash for a $250,000 home in a fenced-off subdivision in the community of Southgate, Michigan.
 At the age of 17, she obtained legal emancipation, giving her the same legal status as an adult.

-In 2007 her website had over 7 million unique visitors a month and generated over a million dollars in ad revenue.
+In 2007 her website had over seven million unique visitors a month and generated over a million dollars in ad revenue.

 In 2016, Qualls founded SickNotDead.com, providing resources for the chronically ill.
 She is the editor-in-chief of Lucky Soul; which helps to fund charitable causes.